MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 To start working with the Azure Data Explorer .NET client libraries using PowerShell.

 1. Download the [`Microsoft.Azure.Kusto.Tools` NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools/).
-    * If you're using Powershell 7 (or above), download the [`Microsoft.Azure.Kusto.Tools.NETCore` NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools.NETCore/).
-1. Extract the contents of the 'tools' directory in the package (use an archiving tool like `7-zip`).
+1. Extract the contents of the 'tools' directory in the package (use an archiving tool like `7-zip`), if you use Powershell version 5.1 you need to pick the net472 version folder, if you use Powershell version 7 and upper you can use the other versions folders contained in the package.
-1. Call `Add-Type -LiteralPath "path\Kusto.Data.dll"` from PowerShell, to load the required library.
+1. Call `[System.Reflection.Assembly]::LoadFrom("path\Kusto.Data.dll")` from PowerShell, to load the required library.
     * The `path` parameter for the command should indicate the location of the extracted files.
 1. Once all dependent .NET assemblies are loaded:
    1. Create a Kusto connection string.